Epi-Emma/2022_temperature_and_firearm_violence/README.md

 # 2022_temperature_and_firearm_violence
 This repository contains code from a time-series analysis of daily ambient temperature and firearm violence incidents across 100 US cities from 2015 - 2020.

+If you use this code, please cite the following publication:

 Lyons VH, Gause EL, Spangler KR, Wellenius GA, Jay J. Analysis of Daily Ambient Temperature and Firearm Violence in 100 US Cities. *JAMA Netw Open*.
 2022;5(12).